 TESOL Practicum Experience (1, TBA) This course provides practical teaching experience for the TESOL concentration and minor.
-Students will have an opportunity to teach in an ESL environment and must demonstrate the ability to plan and execute appropriate lesson plans, as well as to assess ESL students' response to lessons and to adjust their instruction accordingly.
-Students will be expected to apply the knowledge gained in previous courses.
+Students will have a chance to teach in an ESL environment and must show the ability to plan and execute appropriate lesson plans, assess ESL students' response to lessons and adjust their instruction accordingly.
+Students will be expected to apply the knowledge gained in earlier courses.
 Practicum settings may vary depending on the interests of the individual student.
 All practicum arrangements must be approved by the instructor.
 (Prerequisite: TESL 4900)